thomashargrove/stocks/README.md

 ## Quick Start - Define Portfolios

-Define your portfolios in `data/input/{portforlio_name}.csv` using the below CSV format (there is already an example checked in).
+Define your portfolios in `data/input/{portforlio_name}.csv` using the below CSV format (there is already an example checked in [here](data/input/example.csv)).
 This format is compatible with Yahoo Finance Portfolio CSV download.

 | Symbol | Trade Date | Purchase Price | Quantity | Comment |